-Only samples that satisfied the acceptance criteria were included in the site-level aver age (Table 2).
-These site-level averages were filtered for quality using the acceptance cri teria in Table 2 then by regional location.
+After the required sample-level adjustments, Fisher means (Fisher, 1953) were calculated for each site using the pmag.fisher\mean function within the PmagPy package.
+Only samples that satisfied the acceptance criteria were included in the site-level average (Table 2).
+These site-level averages were filtered for quality using the acceptance criteria in Table 2 then by regional location.

-The application of the selection criteria filtered the data significantly (Table 3), es-468 pecially the number of acceptable sites from the DuBois' dataset.
-The percentage of DuBois' 469 sites that passed this study's selection criteria is extremely low (3.3%).
-This low percent-470 age is attributed to the laboratory methodologies used by DuBois through the decades, 471 which were customary at the time.
-DuBois' convention was to measure a "pilot group" 472 473 of specimen cubes from a site through a multi-step demagnetization protocol, this pilot group usually consisted of only one to three cubes.
-The remaining cubes collected 474 from the site were usually only measured at NRM and the "optimum" demagnetization 475 step, identified from the pilot group study, typically 150 Oe (15 mT).
-A side effect of this 476 laboratory convention is that the vast majority of DuBois' specimen cubes have only two 477 demagnetization steps, which results in a significant number of them failing the spec-478 imen acceptance criteria.
-Additionally, due to the low number of cubes measured as part 479 of the pilot group, many sites failed to meet the site-level criteria which require at least 480 three samples.
-Later in life, DuBois changed his laboratory conventions slightly to in-481 crease the number of cubes within his pilot group, this change results in a higher per-482 centage of DuBois' later studies to successfully pass our acceptance criteria.
-Fortunately, 483 nearly all of DuBois' original specimen cubes still exist in storage at OAS, so additional 484 steps could be measured and the percentage of sites that pass this paper's acceptance 485 criteria has to potential to increase.
-486
+The application of the selection criteria filtered the data significantly (Table 3), es-474 pecially the number of acceptable sites from the DuBois' dataset.
+The percentage of DuBois' 475 sites that passed this study's selection criteria is extremely low (3.3%).
+This low percent-476 age is attributed to the laboratory methodologies used by DuBois through the decades, 477 which were customary at the time.
+DuBois' convention was to measure a "pilot group" 478 of specimen cubes from a site through a multi-step demagnetization protocol, this pi-479 lot group usually consisted of only one to three cubes.
+The remaining cubes collected 480 from the site were usually only measured at NRM and the "optimum" demagnetization 481 step, identified from the pilot group study, typically 150 Oe (15 mT).
+A side effect of this 482 laboratory convention is that the vast majority of DuBois' specimen cubes have only two 483 demagnetization steps, which results in a significant number of them failing the spec-484 imen acceptance criteria.
+Additionally, due to the low number of cubes measured as part 485 of the pilot group, many sites failed to meet the site-level criteria which require at least 486 three samples.
+Later in life, DuBois changed his laboratory conventions slightly to increase the number of cubes within his pilot group, this change results in a higher per-488 centage of DuBois' later studies to successfully pass our acceptance criteria.
+Fortunately, 489 nearly all of DuBois' original specimen cubes still exist in storage at OAS, so additional 490 steps could be measured and the percentage of sites that pass this paper's acceptance 491 criteria has to potential to increase.
+492

-Category Contributor Number Samples Total = $51,166$ (16,079 accepted) DuBois Wolfman Eighmy $\begin{array}{c} 15,312 \ (1,903 \ \text{accepted}) \\ 29,662 \ (10,673 \ \text{accepted}) \\ 6,192 \ (3,503 \ \text{accepted}) \end{array}$ Sites (e.g. archaeological features) Total = $5,377$ (1,183 accepted) DuBois Wolfman Eighmy 1,991 (67 accepted) 778 (331 accepted) 2,608 (785 accepted) $ \frac{\text{Locations (e.g. archaeological sites)}}{\text{Total} = 1,185} $ DuBois Wolfman Eighmy 497 157 531
+Category Contributor Number Samples Total = $51,166$ (16,079 accepted) DuBois Wolfman Eighmy $\begin{array}{c} 15,312 \ (1,903 \ \text{accepted}) \\ 29,662 \ (10,673 \ \text{accepted}) \\ 6,192 \ (3,503 \ \text{accepted}) \end{array}$ Sites (e.g. archaeological features) Total = $5,377$ (1,183 accepted) DuBois Wolfman Eighmy 1,991 (67 accepted) 778 (331 accepted) 2,608 (785 accepted) Locations (e.g. archaeological sites) Total = $1,185$ DuBois Wolfman Eighmy 497 157 531